Listen to the Podcast

 Remember the chimpanzee example.
 If you started with one apple, you’re really happy, because you didn’t have an apple before.
 If you start with two apples and you get one taken away, you’re actually in a very angry, upset and pissed off mood.

 Instead look at it, be happy with what you have, because you’re much better than where you were in the past.
 So sticking into a more positive light, thinking about things in a little bit more positive than where you were, looking back at things.
-It will help you be a little sane in trading and ultimately help you look at really the risk factor within trading, because that’s ultimately what it comes down to.
-Looking at the risk, what’s possible and reducing that risk as things go in your favor, because it’s all about risk and money management.
+It will help you be a bit sane in trading and ultimately help you look at really the risk factor within trading because that’s finally what it comes down to.
+Looking at the risk, what’s possible and reducing that risk as things go in your favor because it’s all about risk and money management.

-So if you can do that and you can do it systematically, looking at price action, looking at volume, looking at how stocks move, putting it all together, that’s really when you get a nice, winning situation.
+So if you can do that and you can do it systematically, looking at price action, looking at volume, looking at how stocks move, putting it all together, that’s really when you get an excellent, winning situation.

-I didn’t get into complete detail about greed or fear and mixing them together, because there’s maybe some other things I’d like to cover in a psychology curse for this, and some of the things we cover in trader transformation, regarding the fear and greed.
+I didn’t get into complete detail about greed or fear and mixing them, because there’s maybe some other things I’d like to cover in a psychology curse for this, and some of the things we include in trader transformation, regarding the fear and greed.

-If you’re just trading based on emotions, based on, “I want this stock, I want to make this much money”, it’s going to be really difficult for you to be consistent in the market thinking along those lines.
+If you’re trading based on emotions, based on, “I want this stock, I want to make this much money,” it’s going to be difficult for you to be consistent in the market thinking along those lines.